Skip to content

 Open an OME-ZARR image and overlay the labels produced by tile_process as a napari Labels layer in a single call.
 Requires the optional napari extra (pip install "patchworks[napari]").

-patchworks.plugins.napari.view_in_napari(image: Union[da.Array, str, Path], labels: Union[da.Array, str, Path, None] = None, *, channel: int | None = 0, labels_component: str = 'labels', image_name: str = 'image', labels_name: str = 'labels', show: bool = True, **add_image_kwargs: Any)
+patchworks.plugins.napari.view_in_napari(image: Union[da.Array, str, Path], labels: Union[da.Array, str, Path, None] = None, *, channel: int | None = None, labels_component: str = 'labels', image_name: str = 'image', labels_name: str = 'labels', glasbey: bool = True, show: bool = True, **add_image_kwargs: Any)

 Open image in napari and overlay labels as a Labels layer.